RebeccaKen/Rock-paper-scissors/README.md

 <h2>Features</h2>

-<p>Responsive buttons - Each button has a icon that represents either rock, paper or scissors.
+<p><b>Responsive buttons</b> - Each button has a icon that represents either rock, paper or scissors.
 The buttons are responsive and signify which of the buttons was selected and clicked by the user.</p>

 <br>